getify/ScanTree/README.md

 node tests.js
 ```

-The test suite uses the `test/` directory, which has the following structure:
+The test suite uses the `test/` directory, which has the following contents and structure:

 ```
 a.js